 When Mary Prince arrived at Grand Turk Island, she was taken to Robert Darrell's house.
-He was to be her new owner.
+He was to be the next person to claim her as property.
 The next day, she was put up at auction to find out her value.
 Robert Darrell purchased her for £100 Bermudian currency.

-She worked as a member of a gang of slaves that made solar-evaporated salt.
+She worked as a member of a gang of enslaved workers who made solar-evaporated salt.
 Her tasks were raking salt, measuring salt to load on vessels, and turning machines that drew water out of the sea into the ponds.

 Salt was a very valuable commodity before refrigeration.
 It was used to preserve meat and fish.
 Bermudian salt merchants traded salt with other British colonies, such as Newfoundland and Prince Edward Island.
 They also sold salt to Americans.

 Robert Darrell was a cruel taskmaster, and his son Richard followed in the path of his father.
-Mary and the other slaves were frequently flogged for not keeping up with the gang.
+Mary and other enslaved people who were claimed as property by the Darrells were frequently flogged for not keeping up with the gang.
 They also suffered from poor nutrition.
 The main staple of their diet was Indian corn.
 Sometimes, Indian corn was all they had to eat.
+They were starving.

 After about ten years on Grand Turk Island, Robert Darrell returned to his Bermuda residence, and he took Mary with him.
 His son Richard was left on Grand Turk Island to carry on the family’s salt business.